Reizeron/High-Rock-Zero/content/Topics/my trade.md

 > *;necromancer, NOT worm cultist*

 >[!dialogue] Class;Noble
 > I am a noble, elevated by birth and distinction to the highest ranks of Imperial society.
 I do not have a trade, as such, though I may dabble in various affairs, collecting rare treasures of beauty and refinement.
 And if such things are valuable, there's no harm in it.
 My lofty station is not without responsibilities, of course.
-I must serve at the command of the Emperor and the Councils, giving counsel and support, and, when duty calls, taking spell and sword to protect the smallfolk of the Empire.
+I must serve at the command of the Emperor and the Councils, giving counsel and support, and, when duty calls, taking spell and sword to protect the smallfolk of [[the Empire]].
 > *;Noble; generic [Imperial]; make sure more specific Great House noble topics are above this one*

 >[!dialogue] Class;Pilgrim Author;R-Zero
 > I am a pilgrim.
 I search for enlightenment, and hope to purify my soul through facing and overcoming the challenges of [[pilgrimages]] that reenact the tests and trials of gods, saints, and heroes.
 I visit the [[shrines]] and make devotions everywhere I travel...

 >[!dialogue] Class;Pilgrim Province;Morrowind
 > I am a pilgrim.
 I search for enlightenment, and hope to purify my soul through facing and overcoming the challenges of pilgrimages that reenact the tests and trials of gods, saints, and heroes.
-I visit the shrines and make devotions everywhere I travel -- ==in village Temple shrines, and the High Fane of Vivec, or at the remote shrines scattered all over Vvardenfell.==
+I visit the [[shrines]] and make devotions everywhere I travel -- ==in village Temple [[shrines]], and the High Fane of Vivec, or at the remote [[shrines]] scattered all over Vvardenfell.==
 > *;Pilgrim; Shrines, Pilgrimages*

 >[!dialogue] Class;Priest Faction;AedricChurch Author;R-Zero